Last Updated on January 1, 2023

 - Weight

 You might also like the Schwalbe Rocket Ron.
-This is a cross-country MTB tire that gives you maximum control and grip on the trails.
+This cross-country MTB tire gives you maximum control and grip on the trails.
 It’s also lightweight enough to make road cycling comfortable.

 This features Schwalbe’s Addix compound that adds grip and traction to the tires.
 It measures 29 inches in diameter and weighs 715 grams.